inf112-v20/Team-Vent/deliverables/CompulsoryAssignment4.md

 **Project methodology**

 Throughout the whole project we have mainly been working by the project methodology Kanban.
-This is a methodology that has a projectboard in focus and in the last two iterations we have really approved our work with the projectboard.
+This is a methodology that has a projectboard in focus and in the last two iterations we have really improved our work with the projectboard.
 It has helped us get a good overview of what tasks need to be done, and who is working on which task.
 We started the iteration breaking down our requirements into issues on the projectboard.
 On a meeting once a week approximately we looked through the projectboard together and saw if we were missing something, or if something needed to be moved to either "In Progress" or to "Done".
 In this iteration we have been keeping up the good work with how we write issues, and there has been few misunderstandings.
 Working so good with the projectboard lately has really been an advantage for us as a team.

 We tried to experience with other project methodologies like XP, especially pair-programming, but found it was hard to manage when the university shut down.
 We would focus even more on this if we were not working remote.